Mogers Drewett LLP

 29 Client Responsibilities

 It is your responsibility to provide us with complete, accurate and timely information necessary to our engagement.
+You must immediately tell us of any change to your contact details.
 We will not be responsible for any consequences that may arise from your failure to do so, and such failures may result in additional charges.

 The reports, letters, information and advice that we provide to you are given in confidence and provided for your information.
 They should not be used for any other purpose or referred to in any other document or made available to any other party without our prior written permission.
 We recognise no responsibility whatsoever other than that owed to you.